Celebrating 20 years of helping the WHV community!

 Once you land that first successful work experience in Canada, subsequent job searches will be much easier.
 You won’t be so new anymore and you will have local references.

-However, there are ways to overcome the “no Canadian experience” catch 22.
+However, there are ways to overcome having no Canadian experience.
 You can volunteer to build a local network, or you can apply for an entry-level job in fields where the employee turnover is high and newcomers are more likely to be given a chance.

 Learn a few new skills, perform well and, when it’s time to move on for a better opportunity, you will now have Canadian work experience and references to put on your resume!

-There’s a tipping culture in North America, where the expectation is that your tips + minimum wage will be enough to live off.
+You could stand to make good money because of tipping culture in North America.
+The expectation is that your tips + minimum wage will be enough to live off.

 In Quebec, French-speaking skills may be required to communicate with customers.
 Proficiency in other languages (Mandarin, Spanish, Arabic, etc.) may be an asset in multicultural neighbourhoods and in big cities.